jbosstools/jbosstools-integration-stack/README.md

 * [Teiid Designer](http://tools.jboss.org/features/teiiddesigner.html) - A visual tool that enables rapid, model-driven definition, integration, management and testing of data services without programming using the Teiid runtime framework.

-### JBoss Fuse Development

-An easy way to create integration applications using Apache Camel/ Component Library and to deploy them to JBoss Fuse or JBoss EAP.

-* [Fuse Tooling] - JBoss Fuse Development provides tooling for Red Hat JBoss Fuse.
-It features the latest versions of the Fuse Data Transformation tooling, SwitchYard and access to the Fuse SAP Tool Suite.

 ### JBoss Integration and SOA Development

 * All of the Business Process and Rules Development plugins, plus...
-* [Fuse Apache Camel Tooling](http://tools.jboss.org/features/apachecamel.html) - An easy way to create integration applications using Apache Camel/ Component Library and to deploy them to JBoss Fuse or JBoss EAP.
 * [SwitchYard](http://tools.jboss.org/features/switchyard.html) - A lightweight service delivery framework providing full lifecycle support for developing, deploying, and managing service-oriented applications.

 ## Building the JBoss Tools Integration Stack Project